leflambeur/rkvst-docs/content/contributing/formatting-content/advanced-formatting/index.md

 If you want to add a simple codeblock for a specific example, say it is a single bash command or some example markdown you can use three backticks `` ``` `` as a fence around the block.

+By specifying the language at the beginning of the code block the website will know add the `copy-to-clipboard` functionality to the block.

 <pre><code>
 ```md
 This is markdown.